Post-Install Configuration

 VALUES (2, 'payment', 'authorize_payment', 'A1*A${amount}${currency}*I${iban}', 'possession_knowledge,possession_biometry', 5, 300);

-Of course, you can insert many other operation types, and even the same operation types with different template name (for example, to create payment type that does not allow biometric authentication used for any riskier payment types).
+Of course, you can insert many other operation types, and even the same operation types with different template names (for example, to create a payment type that does not allow biometric authentication used for any riskier payment types).
 See examples of templates

 .
 As you can see, the operation data for payment contains three named variables: amount